Ojos del Salado Expedition

 Water purification

 Steri Pen, Potable Aqua, Polar Pure crystal iodine.
-Purifies drinking water while on the climb. this will only be necessary as a back-up.
+Purifies drinking water while on the trip.

 -